jbbranch9/jbbranch9.github.io/Python_Programs/Programs/gabo/README.txt

 Gabo is Copyright (c) 2018 by Jacob Branch, and is licensed for free use under the MIT License.
 See LICENSE.txt for details.

+Critical Note:
+Gabo will only work if the accompanying gabo_vocabulary.json file is in the same folder.

 Cheers,
 J. Branch